 If you notice scaffolding surrounding a tomb or mausoleum in Recoleta Cemetery, don’t worry.
 It’s not a demolition project.

-From one spot marked on the cemetery map, three completed restoration projects can be seen.
+From stop #6 in our PDF guide, three completed restoration projects can be seen.
 The first is a General José María Pirán whose bust decorates his vault: